nimbix/appdef-template/README.md

 The AppDef for `nimbix/ubuntu-desktop:xenial` sets the `name`, `author`, and `image` keys shown above.
 The additional components on the icon are the `App ID` (bottom right corner) and permissions setting (lock in top right corner).
 All new applications on JARVICE are set to private and will appear with the lock icon.
 Application can be made public following [these](https://jarvice.readthedocs.io/en/latest/public/) guidelines.

-Clicking on the application icon will show the available workflows (Batch, Server, GUI)
+Clicking on the application icon will show the available workflows (the default AppDef provides Batch, Server, GUI)

 ![Workflows](screenshots/ubuntuWorkflow.png)